wso2-extensions/siddhi-io-snmp/docs/api/latest.md

     </tr>
     <tr>
         <td style="vertical-align: top">retries</td>
-        <td style="vertical-align: top; word-wrap: break-word">Number of retries of when a request fails.</td>
+        <td style="vertical-align: top; word-wrap: break-word">The maximum number of retries that must be attempted by the system if a request does not receive a response within the time interval specifed via the 'SNMPConstants.TIMEOUT' parameter.</td>
         <td style="vertical-align: top">5</td>
         <td style="vertical-align: top">INT</td>
         <td style="vertical-align: top">Yes</td>